Jōmon period: Early agriculture

 Azuki bean cultivation was common in southern Jōmon period Japan and also in southern China and Bhutan.

 The degree to which horticulture or small-scale agriculture was practiced by Jōmon people is debated.
 Currently, there is no scientific consensus to support a conceptualization of Jōmon period culture as only hunter-gatherer.
 There is evidence to suggest that arboriculture was practiced in the form of tending groves of lacquer (Toxicodendron verniciflua) and chestnut (Castanea crenata and Aesculus turbinata) producing trees, as well as soybean, bottle gourd, hemp, Perilla, adzuki, among others.
 These characteristics place them somewhere in between hunting-gathering and agriculture.

-An apparently domesticated variety of peach appeared very early at Jōmon sites in 6700–6400 BP (4700–4400 BCE).
+An apparently domesticated variety of peach appeared very early at Jōmon sites in 6700–6400 BP (4700–4400 BC).
 This was already similar to modern cultivated forms.
 This domesticated type of peach was apparently brought into Japan from China.
 Although the domestication of wild peaches started in China long before this period, a variety closest to our modern peaches is currently attested in China itself only at a later date of 5300–4300 BP.

 Evidence of plant domestication by the Jōmon people came from a genomic study of the adzuki bean.
 All present-day adzuki cultivars descended from the wild adzuki in eastern Japan, at about 3000–5000 BP.
 Mutations conferring key domestication syndromes also had a single origin in Japan.
 These mutations originated and continued to increase in frequency since about 10,000 BP, suggesting that domestication syndromes were being selected much earlier than clear archaeological traces of large-scale cultivation.